zeekus/textfiles/how_to_share_common_data_in_hiera.md

-## How to share variables across Puppet environments.
+# How to share variables across Puppet environments.

+The Problem we are trying to solve.
+Keep things simple.
+Reduce repeats of data.

-# step one store some data in your production environment's common.yaml or common.yaml
+## step one store some data in your production environment's common.yaml or common.yaml

 ```
 ---